yuxuanxc/tp/docs/UserGuide.md

 ### 3.4 Itinerary Features

+Itineraries contain details of your trip, as well as the attractions that you plan to visit during that trip.

 #### 3.4.1 Adding a new itinerary: `add-itinerary`

 Adds a new itinerary to the current list of itineraries.